darkmattericecoffee/handheld-cnc/docu/cppDeployment.md

 # CPP Deployment Guide

-This will be a relatively loose guide of how to run your shit properly with c++ using VS Code.
+This will be a relatively loose guide of how to run stuff with c++ using VS Code.
+The main benefit here is your working with real cpp in VSCode/PlatformIO, so it is more scalable/dialed and offers pretty powerful debugging

 ## Big Idea